quel-inc/quelware/quel_ic_config/DEVELOPERS.md

 This guide provides essential information for setting up your development environment.

+You can find an explanation of the development and design policies in [this document](./docs/DEVELOPMENT_NOTES.md).

 ## Setting Up Your Environment with `uv`

 We use **`uv`** for dependency management and virtual environment creation.